A Rip in the Veil (The Graham Saga 1) by Anna Belfrage

 It was interesting to read the meeting between Alex and Matthew’s ex-wife.
 I could understand Alex’s reaction.
 Sometimes men are idiots no matter the time period…

-I had few things that bothered me one was that the first sex scene felt little rushed and little too soon.
+I had few things that bothered me one was that the first sex scene felt little rushed and little too soon, so I prefer to use Cheap Phone Sex to enjoy contact with women sometimes.
 The second was how easily she was starting to forget her son.
 Apparently she hadn’t really loved him from the start anyway but still.

 And how I wanted to punch Luke!
 What an idiot!
 I’m curious to see how that matter will be settled.